 Board – A category that you create in order to organize your pins.
 For example, a board titled, “my dream wedding” could host pins related to weddings.

-Pin – Any image or website “pinned” to a Pinterest Board.
+Pin – Any image, website, or piece of content included on a Pinterest Board.

-Pinner – The technical term for someone who is pinning images.
+Pinner – The technical term for someone who is pinning content to a board.

 Repin – Like a Retweet, Repinning is the act of sharing something that someone else has already pinned.